tmol4/star4/README.md

 > - **Documentation website**:\
 > *It takes great time to build a docs website for a multi-framework library, you know?*
 > - **Documentation comments**:\
-> *Unstable APIs may change frequently, so we would have to rewrite JSDoc comments without a break.*
+> *Unstable APIs may change frequently, so we would have to rewrite TypeDoc comments without a break.*
 > - **Examples**:\
 > *Projects in the [examples](examples) directory are actively used during development, but they do not yet serve as actual example projects.*
 > - **Development pipeline**